dshree-21/dshree-21/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on operating systems XV6
+- 🔭 I’m currently working on DSA concepts
-- 🌱 I’m currently learning Microsoft Azure
+- 🌱 I’m currently learning Algorithms
 - 👯 I’m looking to collaborate on web development.
 - 🤔 I’m looking for help with project ideas.
 - 💬 Ask me about coding , music